 While a TycoAl suite patch or update may or may not relate to a security advisory, it is always best practice to apply the most current patches and updates.
 These patches and updates can include cybersecurity enhancements also fixes to known issues.
 Review the release notes and prioritize the benefits of the patch or update.
 The overall benefit should include the improved protection that will aid in lowering the cybersecurity risk.
 Be sure also to check for updates and patches of third party components such as networking equipment and operating systems by consulting with the respective vendor.

-Action Details Suggested frequency Check for and prioritize advisories Refer to American Dynamics website Weekly
+Check for and prioritize advisories Refer to American Dynamics website Week Action Details Suggested frequency Check for and prioritize advisories Refer to American Dynamics website Weekly